theman-oj10/CareerSync/docs/UserGuide.md

 #### Finding internships by keywords: `find`

-You can use this to filter the visible internships in CareerSync by keywords.
+You can use this to filter what internships you see in CareerSync based on the keywords you provide.

 **Format:** `find MODE [/com COMPANY_NAME_KEYWORDS] [/poc CONTACT_NAME_KEYWORDS] [/loc LOCATION_KEYWORDS] [/status STATUS_KEYWORDS] [/desc DESCRIPTION_KEYWORDS] [/role ROLE_KEYWORDS] [/remark REMARK_KEYWORDS]`